mr2mkii/blheli-multishot/README.md

 # BlHeli-Multishot
 BLheli-Multishot is port of blheli that adds support for the Multishot signal protocol.
 The Multishot protocol uses a 5-25µs signal that allows refresh rates of up to 32 KHz, while maintaining 240 steps of resolution.

-This Johnnyruz version includes the updated startup tones developed for BLHeli_S targets.
+This Mr2MkII branch is a from Johnnyruz version to add even more startup tones developed for BLHeli_S targets.
 These are adjustable through the Beep Strength parameter.

 Setting anything other than this will just use the BLHeli_S Defaults
 * 01 - Stealth (silent)